ksssomesh12/tg-mirror-bot/README.md

 - **AUTO_DELETE_MESSAGE_DURATION** : Interval of time (in seconds), after which the bot deletes its message (and command message) which is expected to be viewed instantly (set to '-1' to never automatically delete messages).
 - **TELEGRAM_API** : This is to authenticate to your telegram account for downloading Telegram files.
 You can get this from [here](https://my.telegram.org).
 - **TELEGRAM_HASH** : This is to authenticate to your telegram account for downloading Telegram files.
 You can get this from [here](https://my.telegram.org).
+- **MAX_DOWNLOAD_SPEED** : Set the maximum download speed.
+By default, it is set to '0' (unlimited).
+- **MAX_CONCURRENT_DOWNLOADS** : Set the maximum concurrent downloads.
+By default, it is set to '3'.
+- **TRACKERSLIST** : Set the URL of the trackerslist text file.
+By default, it is set to 'https://trackerslist.com/all_aria2.txt'.
 - **USE_TELEGRAPH** : Set to "true" to use Telegra.ph for search results from '/list' bot command, or else set to "false".

+**NOTE:** The trackerslist text file must contain tracker URLs in a single line, separated by commas, as required by 'aria2c'.

 ### Optional Fields (leave empty if unsure)